segunda/zombie/README.md

 ## 💩 Token

 💩 is a satire and appreciation token running on Bitcoin Cash blockchain (as SLP - Simple Ledger Protocol token, SLP NFT and SEP20 - SmartBCH token). 💩 token has a fixed totall supply and had no pre-sale.
-1 million ZOMBIE (on SmartBCH) is locked in the [Vesting Wallet](https://github.com/segunda/zombie/blob/main/contracts/VestingWallet.sol) since April 1, 2022.
+1 million 💩 (on SmartBCH) is locked in the [Vesting Wallet](https://github.com/segunda/zombie/blob/main/contracts/VestingWallet.sol) since April 1, 2022.
 Vesting (time-lock) duration period is 2 years.
 The Vesting Wallet allows to release 💩 tokens partially.

+Forked from and rebranded from ZOMBIE Token.

-💩 horde is moving constantly.
-The token is a tradable asset, but there is no expectation od profit.
+💩  The token is a tradable asset, but there is no expectation od profit.
 Do your own research.

 _XXX._